animo/paradym-example-user-authentication/README.md

 - Create a new workflow in Paradym and navigate to the Templates tab.
 - Look for the 'Register Credential Template' workflow, and click on 'use template'.
-- Publish the workflow
-- Run the workflow with the following attributes:
+- Publish and run the workflow with the following attributes:
-  - Name: Bank account credential
+  - Name: `Bank account credential`
-  - Version: 1.0
+  - Version: `1.0`
-  - attributes: Name, Email (**Capitalize the first character!**)
+  - Attributes: (**Make sure to capitalize the first character!**)
-- Execute the workflow via the executions tab.
-- Click on the execution to view the result of your workflow.
+    - `Name`
+    - `Email`
-- Copy the `credentialDefinitionId` from the result and save the value for later.
+- Open the result of the `createCredentialDefinition` action and copy the `credentialDefinitionId`.
+Save the value for later.

 **User sign-up workflow**

-Now that we have the required credential definition Id, we can setup the sign-up workflow.
+Now that we have the required credential definition Id, we can set up the sign-up workflow.

 - Start on the Paradym dashboard and create a new workflow.
-- Copy the contents from the `sign-up-user.yaml` file from the `paradym` directory.
+- Copy the contents from the `sign-up-user.yaml` file from the [paradym directory](/paradym).
-- Replace the `<YOUR_CREDENTIAL_DEFINITION_ID>` value with the `credentialDefinitionId` value from the previous step.
+- Replace the `<YOUR_CREDENTIAL_DEFINITION_ID>` value with the `credentialDefinitionId` value from the first workflow.
 - Publish the workflow.

 **User login workflow**